My British Bear by Dawn Dagger

 She doesn’t know if she’s ready to live.

-I gave My British Bear 2/5 stars.
+I gave My British Bear 2/5 stars on Goodreads.

 This review, like all of my reviews, is spoiler-free.

-My British Bear tells the story of a young girl Maria, who has a chance encounter with British-born Brooks and is enchanted by his dashing looks and charming sense of humor.
+My British Bear tells the story of a young girl named Maria, who has a chance encounter with British-born Brooks and is enchanted by his dashing looks and charming sense of humor.
 In addition to struggling to comprehend her emotions, Maria lives in an abusive household and is caught between what her heart and her head are telling her to do.

 This book had a lot of promise for me: a struggling character facing insurmountable challenges, a cute romance, a quirky cast of characters.
 I wanted to love this book, but it didn’t live up to my initial perceptions.
 Let’s talk about why.